Nimrod (1810 ship)

-Nimrod was launched in 1799 in Delaware or in Philadelphia, possibly under another name.
+Nimrod was launched in 1799 in Delaware or Philadelphia, possibly under another name.
 She first appeared in Lloyd's Register (LR) in 1810 as a West Indiaman.
-In 1815 she was listed as being employed in the Seas Seas Fishery.
+In 1815 she was listed as being employed in the South Seas Fishery.
 She was last listed in 1820.

 Career

 Nimrod first appeared in LR in 1810.

 Lloyd's List's Ship arrival and departure (SAD) information carries no mention of her.

 Fate

 Nimrod was last listed in the Register of Shipping in 1816 and in LR in 1820.